Preamble

 git commit -m "my first commit"

-The text that follows -m is the commit message.
-We write this ourselves to give a human-readable description of changes in the new commit.
 The commit message is more important than you might think!
 Use it to track your own progress as you write your code: what are the key changes in each commit?
 Consider yourself in the future, when you’ve forgotten the train of thought you had as you wrote and edited your code: what will you need to know in order to find your place.
-It might help to think of your set of commit messages as a lab book.
-In a wet lab, scientists use a lab book to track each of the things they do during their experiment, so that they have a record when their results don’t turn out how they would expect.
-This is what we should be using commit messages for!

 Exercise: our second commit